 Biological weapon against fall armyworm found in Africa

-- Fall armyworm has been devastating millions of hectares of maize and sorghum in Africa
+- Fall armyworm has devastated millions of hectares of maize and sorghum in Africa

-- Researchers identify an insect that could destroy the development of the fall armyworm
+- Researchers have identified an insect that could curb the spread of the pest in four countries

-- Policymakers must act fast to register is as a biological control strategy, experts say
+- Policymakers must act fast to register it as a biological control strategy, experts say

 Send to a friend

-The biological weapon, known as Telenomus remus, is a parasitoid — an insect that completes its larval development within the body of another insect leading to the death of its host.
-It is being used to augment control of fall armyworm in the Americas, experts say.
+The biological weapon, known as Telenomus remus, is an egg parasitoid — an insect that completes its larval development within the body of another insect leading to the death of its host.
+It is already being used to tackle fall armyworm in the Americas, experts say.